sofyansitorus/WooGrabExpress/README.txt

 == Upgrade Notice ==

-= 1.2.0 =
+= 1.2.1 =
-This version add some improvements.
+This version include some bugs fix.
 Upgrade immediately.